tedneward/Azgaarnoth/Creatures/Spirit.md

 >- **Languages** Deep Speech,understands the languages caster speaks
 >- **Challenge** —
 >___
->***Regeneration (Slaad Only).***.
-The aberration regains 5 hit points at the start of its turn if it has at least 1 hit point.
+>***Regeneration (Slaad Only).*** The aberration regains 5 hit points at the start of its turn if it has at least 1 hit point.
 >
->***Whispering Aura (Star Spawn Only).***.
-At the start of each of the aberration’s turns, each creature within 5 feet of the aberration must succeed on a Wisdom saving throw against caster's spell save DC or take 2d6 psychic damage, provided that the aberration isn’t incapacitated.
+>***Whispering Aura (Star Spawn Only).*** At the start of each of the aberration's turns, each creature within 5 feet of the aberration must succeed on a Wisdom saving throw against caster's spell save DC or take 2d6 psychic damage, provided that the aberration isn't incapacitated.
 >
 >#### Actions
->***Multiattack.***.
-The aberration makes a number of attacks equal to half this spell’s level (rounded down).
+>***Multiattack.*** The aberration makes a number of attacks equal to half this spell's level (rounded down).
 >
->***Claws (Slaad Only).***.
-Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
-Hit: 1d10 + 3 + the spell’s level slashing damage.
-If the target is a creature, it can’t regain hit points until the start of the aberration’s next turn.
+>***Claws (Slaad Only).*** Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
+Hit: 1d10 + 3 + the spell's level slashing damage.
+If the target is a creature, it can't regain hit points until the start of the aberration's next turn.
 >
->***Eye Ray (Beholderkin Only).***.
-Ranged Spell Attack: caster's spell attack modifier to hit, range 150 ft., one creature.
-Hit: 1d8 + 3 + the spell’s level psychic damage.
+>***Eye Ray (Beholderkin Only).*** Ranged Spell Attack: caster's spell attack modifier to hit, range 150 ft., one creature.
+Hit: 1d8 + 3 + the spell's level psychic damage.
 >
->***Psychic Slam (Star Spawn Only).***.
-Melee Spell Attack: caster's spell attack modifier to hit, reach 5 ft., one creature.
-Hit: 1d8 + 3 + the spell’s level psychic damage
+>***Psychic Slam (Star Spawn Only).*** Melee Spell Attack: caster's spell attack modifier to hit, reach 5 ft., one creature.
+Hit: 1d8 + 3 + the spell's level psychic damage
 >

 ---